RopleyIT/AuthenticatedUI/README.md

 Based on the Microsoft template example (`Counter.razor` and `Weather.razor` content pages), it adds a login page and a navbar logout button.
-A class library that issues a JWT token if the user's credentials are valid is included, though this has a mock authentication check method that should be replaced by something that uses a real aithentication provider.
+A class library that issues a JWT token if the user's credentials are valid is included, though this has a mock authentication check method that should be replaced by something that uses a real authentication provider.

 Pages are secured using the `<AuthorizeView>`, `<Authorized>` and `<NotAuthorized>` tags, which in turn rely on the `AuthenticationStateProvider` class, all of which is standard built-in functionality for Blazor.
 However, a custom `JwtAuthStateProvider` class is derived from the inbuilt